cloudqubes/cloudqubes.github.io/_posts/2023-06-04-ansible-verify.md

 layout: post
 title:  "How to use Ansible for verifying configurations"
 subtitle: >
-  Ansible is a well-known configuration management tool.
-You can use Ansible for verifying configurations too.
+  You are already using Ansible for configuring Linux servers.
+Here's how to use Ansible for verifing configurations.
 date:   2023-06-11 05:50:00 +0530
 categories: [recipe]
 tags: [Linux]
 ---

 <div class="header-highlight">
 You are already using Ansible for configuring Linux servers.
-Here's how you can use Ansible for verifing configurations.
+Here's how to use Ansible for verifing configurations.
 </div>

 Ansible is a handy tool for configuration management.